carolineps083/intime/README.md

 I realized my In-Time project one year ago, before I started my UX Design course.
 I learned HTML, CSS and VUE.js and wanted to apply my knowleadge in a practical project.

-I realized a simple website that, using a free API from the New York Times, allows people to search for articles and save them as favourites.
+I realized a simple website that, using a free API from The New York Times, allows people to search for articles and save them as favourites.

 At the time I didn't have any design knowleadge and honestly didn't focus much on the website design